davecom/ClassicComputerScienceProblemsInJava/README.md

 # Classic Computer Science Problems in Java
-This repository contains source code to accompany the forthcoming book *Classic Computer Science Problems in Java* by David Kopec.
+This repository contains source code to accompany the book *Classic Computer Science Problems in Java* by David Kopec, [now available in early access form from Manning](https://www.manning.com/books/classic-computer-science-problems-in-java?a_aid=oaksnow&a_bid=6430148a).
 You will find the source organized by chapter. **As you read the book, each code listing contains a file name that corresponds to a file in this repository.** The book is due for publication in late 2020.

 ## License
 All of the source code in this repository is released under the Apache License version 2.0.
 See `LICENSE`.